 You can use tools such as a personal finance flowchart to help you determine what expenses will be necessary going forward and which ones you can eliminate or reduce.
 Reducing unnecessary expenses is one of the fastest ways to increase your income.
 Housing is one of the biggest monthly expenses and by reducing your housing expenses, you can significantly boost your income.

 If you have debt and are scraping by at the end of the month, consider eliminating or reducing it.
 Living on a 40k a year budget can be hard.
 Having debt doesn’t make things easier for you.
+If you budget by paycheck, you can payoff your debt.
 Try to get out of debt by negotiating with credit card companies and refinancing high interest personal loans.
 If you have auto loans with high interest rates, you can also look into refinancing those as well.

 Another option to reduce debt is to make additional monthly payments and lower your overall balance and interest that is charged.
 You can use the available money from reducing your monthly expenses.